 Was born July 11, 1942, Olin is from a family with a strong military history.
 Olin's father Colonel Gilbert born on the 4th of July and a long-time resident of Carmichael nominated his son for this honor.
 Capt.
 Gilbert was given the Silver Star for heroism when “with complete disregard for his personal safety, he repeatedly attacked Mig 17 fighters while leading his flight in the successful completion of his mission.”
 However, the true nature of his heroism is found in his death.
 On June 11, 1968, shortly after returning from Vietnam, Capt.
 Gilbert was in a training mission at Tyndall AFB Florida, when his f-106 reportedly encountered mechanical difficulties, as had another f-106 on that flight which had returned to base.

 While descending to land, and apparently faced with unknown mechanical problems, rather than ejecting to safety over a highly-populated area of Port St. Joe, Florida, Capt.
 Gilbert piloted his plane out to sea and away from the popular coastline of homes just prior to impact.
+Forever remembered by his family, friends, and this community.

 Army Specialist James Edward Schlottman

 Born in 1947.
 Jim attended Our Lady of Assumption School and El Camino High School.
 In high school, Jim earned the nickname of “fuzzy” because of his short fuzzy hair.
 He had 3 brothers and 3 sisters.
 Jim was lucky enough to grow up in Carmichael at a time when the families had many children.
 He was an outgoing member of a group of neighborhood boys with a reputation for having fun.
 On August 22, 1967, Specialist James Schlottman was killed by a booby trap while on patrol.
 He was first reported missing, but his body was recovered about a week later from the Central Viet Nam area.
+Forever remembered by his family, friends, and this community.

 Sgt.
 Brian E. Dunlap